Kerbonaut1/BawkExtreme/README.md

 if a level is not fully reloaded the speed of the level will not be Reset

 ## LICENSING & CREDITS:
-This mod is built from the TestMod Template supplied by MelonLoader LavaGang: https://github.com/LavaGang/TestMod/tree/master
+This mod is built from the SBBC Template by wryser: https://github.com/wryser/SBBCModTemplate/tree/main

-TestMod is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/LavaGang/TestMod/blob/master/LICENSE.md) for the full License.